gbinal/p-o-d.github.com/implementation-guide.md

 * Collecting data in a machine-readable, standards-compliant way
 * Publishing data in open formats
 * Privacy analysis, with a presumption of openness
-* ...

-### Best Practices and Examples

-None yet!
-Let us know if you have updated IRM language to share with other agencies.

 ### Light Reading